jsinger67/parol/crates/parol/README.md

 You can control the process of AST type generation.
 First you can mark elements for omission in your AST.
 Also you can specify your own types for language elements.
+For generated Rust grammar trait types, you can append additional derive traits with the CLI option `--add-derives` (comma separated) or programmatically with `Builder::add_derives`.

 Language description and language implementation is strictly separated in `parol`.
 Thus you can design your language's grammar without any need to process anything because generated parsers